Police services and accountability

 Making a complaint

 You need to provide as much detail as possible about the matter if you have a valid complaint.
-This will help the QPS or CMC investigate your complaint and decide how it can best be dealt with.
+This will help the QPS or CCC investigate your complaint and decide how it can best be dealt with.
 Your complaint should include:

 - what happened